saddledata/uidocs/docs/connector-reference/mysql.md

 *   **Full Refresh - Overwrite:** Replaces all data in the destination table.
 *   **Incremental - Append:** Appends new records to the destination table.
 *   **Incremental - Deduped (Upsert):** Updates existing rows and inserts new rows based on a primary key, using an `INSERT ...
 ON DUPLICATE KEY UPDATE` statement.

+## Schema Evolution

+MySQL supports full Schema Drift handling:

+*   **Source:** Detects new and dropped columns.
+*   **Destination:** Supports `ALTER TABLE` operations to automatically add new columns when the "Automatically Update Destination" policy is active or when a drift is manually approved.